 Exchange information with other drivers

-As a driver in Saskatchewan, you are required to provide your name and address to any other persons involved in the crash, regardless of the severity of the crash.
-You should also record the licence plate number of all vehicles involved in the crash.
+As a driver in Saskatchewan, you are required to provide your name, address, driver's licence number and vehicle licence plate number to any other persons involved in a collision, regardless of the severity.
+You should also record the licence plate number of all vehicles involved in the collision.
 If a non-Saskatchewan vehicle is involved, or if you are involved in a collision outside Saskatchewan, you are also required to provide information on the company that insures your vehicle.

-Do not admit fault or any other liability before discussing the details of the crash with your insurance adjuster.
+Do not admit fault or any other liability before discussing the details of the collision with your insurance adjuster.

 Do not offer to pay for any repairs or accept payment for repairs unless you are prepared to handle the matter without the help of your insurance company.